fwd-io/odl-hamburg/README.md

 Want to start a local Open Device Lab?
 Need a simple one-page website without spending to much time developing it?
 Try the docpad.odl skeleton.
 Enter your texts, a list of devices and some data about your site, and you're good to go!

+You can have a look at how the skeleton will look [here](http://fwd-io.github.com/odl.docpad).

 ## Getting Started

 0. [Install Docpad](http://docpad.org/docs/install)